rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-1.md

 * From the output above, we can see that 2 system containers were installed on worker node.
 Those containers are kube-proxy and calico-node.

 If everything looks OK, let's check the setup in more detail.
-I'll cover this in the next post [2017-10-20-Calico-and-Kubernetes-part-2.md]
+I'll cover this in the next post [Calico and Kubernetes part 2](2017-10-20-Calico-and-Kubernetes-part-2.md)